hardenedlinux/Debian-GNU-Linux-Profiles/docs/auth_to_remote_virtual_host.md

 If the PKCS#11 module you use is backed by a removable hardware (e.g. a smartcard), the remembrance of the keys provided by the module becomes invalid once the backing hardware goes offline.
 You must ask `ssh-agent`(1) to forget the module by invoking `$ ssh-add -e opensc-pkcs11.so` before or after you remove the backing hardware, and then add the module again when needed.

 `$ ssh-add -d file ...` can be used to forget key files.

+With all authentication key remembered by `ssh-agent`(1), you can write and use scripts like _[virsh-list-cluster.sh](../scripts/vm-managements/virsh-list-cluster.sh)_ to query every host inside a cluster, with no need to get authenticated for every single hosts separately.

 ##### Via TLS